-Nearby Marrickville is the best place to get one of Sydney's favourite sandwiches, the banh mi from Marrickville Pork Roll.
-This classic Vietnamese sandwich made from pork, salad, chilli and fresh herbs on a crunchy white roll will set you back around $5.
+Nearby in Marrickville, join the queue to order a banh mi from Marrickville Pork Roll (there’s also an outlet in Darling Square, Haymarket).
+This classic Vietnamese sandwich sees pork, salad, chilli, pâté and fresh herbs crammed into a crunchy baguette, and will set you back around $5.

 Other Vietnamese delights in the neighbourhood include VN Street Foods, known for its Vietnamese meal boxes, and Banh Cuon Ba Oanh, where the must-try dish is (as the name suggests) the banh cuon (a silky rice noodle roll that is a traditional Vietnamese breakfast staple).
 Up the road in Dulwich Hill, chow down on Rose Cienfuegos' famous tamales, tacos and burritos at the Tamaleria and Mexican Deli, or Greek pastries at Alevri.